 - Dog tails were once believed to cure rabies.
 Anybody that has ever over-indulged in alcohol on a night out has been told to try, “the hair of the dog that bit you” as a potential hangover cure – meaning that they should try another alcoholic drink.
 This idiom stems from the Roman Empire, where it was believed that anybody suffering from rabies should trim the hair from the tail of the dog that caused the infection, burn it, and rub the ashes upon the wound.
 Thankfully cases of this condition are now extremely rare, as most vets would frown upon this particular practice.

-Why Do Dogs Put Their Tail Between Their Legs?
+Why Do Dogs Put Their Tail Down Between Their Legs?

 Now that we have established that dog tails display all kinds of signals, it’s time to look deeper into one of the most important signs of all – a dog tucking their tail between their legs.